rjdkmr/gmx_clusterByFeatures/docs/commands/matplot.rst

     tab20            tab20b           tab20c           terrain          viridis
     winter

-**Reverse of the available colormaps** are also available with same name suffxed by "_r".
+**Reverse of the available colormaps** are also available with same name suffixed by "_r".
 For example, reverse of binary colormap is binary_r, reverse of gist_earth is gist_earth_r etc.